(Giant Platelet Syndrome)

 The Bernard-Soulier Syndrome (B-SS) is a rare inherited bleeding disorder caused by abnormal platelets and subsequent abnormal clotting.
 It is one of the giant platelet syndromes.
 This syndrome was originally described in 1948 by two physicians who were treating a patient with a bleeding problem.
 They discovered that this patient had a prolonged bleeding time, fewer platelets, and larger platelets than the normal individual.
 Since then, the platelet abnormality has been described and determined to be due to the platelets lacking the ability to stick adequately to injured blood-vessel walls.
-This is a crucial aspect of the process of forming a blood clot, and as a result of this problem, there is abnormal bleeding.
+This is a crucial aspect of the process of forming a blood clot, and as a result of this problem, there is excessive bleeding.

 What are the symptoms and signs of Bernard-Soulier syndrome?

 Bernard-Soulier syndrome usually presents in the newborn period, infancy, or early childhood with bruises, nosebleeds (epistaxis), and/or gum (gingival) bleeding.
 Later problems can occur with anything that can induce bleeding such as menstruation, trauma, surgery, or stomach ulcers.